 We spoke to a lot of brands on the day and we’ll be featuring a few more next week too, but for now let’s look at some of the goodies we picked up on the day.

 First, there were these baked pea snacks by Yushoi.
 They are really soft and fun to eat, especially great for those of us who have braces… You would never realise until you get them what a serious hassle it is to find snack food that won’t hurt your mouth!
 They are very tasty and come in a range of different flavours.
 We were very lucky in grabbing the last packet from the stall, which happened to be smoked salt and pepper, but any of the flavours would have been a joy to take home.
 The stallholder was great to chat with and we left with a really positive view of this brand.
+Moreover, the package is also very convenient.
+Food packaging from Roberts Technology Group offers a number of efficient solutions to keep products fresh and ready for storage.

 The Three Hearts superbars are pretty tasty, and the interesting thing about them is that they come in flavours you have probably never heard of before.
 I’m still not fully clear on what the ingredients are but they are pretty tasty, so I’ll go with that!